GO BACK

 Why Denials in CPT 93000 Billing

-In the CPT 93000 coding, the following mistakes could result in claim denials:
+In documentation and billing pf 93000 CPT code, the following mistakes could result in claim denials:

 • TC addition or missing modifier 26